PritRaj1/GP-AqSolDB/README.md

 The [AqSolDB](https://doi.org/10.1038/s41597-019-0151-1) dataset in this repository comprises curated experimental solubility values, made openly accessible by the Autonomous Energy Materials Discovery research group.

+## Optimisations

+- **Optuna** - used to automate hyperparameter search.

+- **Kernel caching** - to speed up repeated predictions on the same data, the kernel matrix is cached and evicted with LRU.
+If the dataset is small, turn this off.
+It also does not help with autotuning since optuna proposes different hyperparameters each time.

 ## TODO

 - Parallelize